 8 Ways You Can Responsibly Photograph Antarctica

 Most travelers to Antarctica dream of photographing the continent’s cerulean-blue fjords full of bobbing icebergs, as well as the many species found in the region, from giant humpback and orca whales to waddling penguins and seals.
-As both a professional photographer and the creative director for Antarctica21, Rodrigo Moraga does just that.
+As both a professional photographer and expedition guide for Antarctica21, Rodrigo Moraga does just that.

-Also a marine biologist and guide who is dedicated to preserving both the continent’s pristine landscapes and protecting its species, Moraga is passionate about ensuring that all photography done on Antarctica21 expeditions is carried out in a sustainable, responsible way—and, most importantly, according to the International Association of Antarctica Tour Operators (IAATO) guidelines, of which Antarctica21 is a member.
+Also a marine biologist who is dedicated to preserving both the continent’s pristine landscapes and protecting its species, Rodrigo is passionate about ensuring that all photography done on Antarctica21 expeditions is carried out in a sustainable, responsible way—and, most importantly, according to the International Association of Antarctica Tour Operators (IAATO) guidelines, of which Antarctica21 is a member.

 During expeditions to the Last Continent, Moraga and his fellow guides show passengers the ropes on how to photograph the continent safely and effectively, which includes not disturbing wildlife on land or at sea while photographing them and always avoiding using any type of flash technology that tends to spook animals.